danesparza/authserver/README.md

 ## Quick start

 * Make sure you have a TLS cert & key for your machine.
 If you need one for local development / testing, use [tls-keygen](https://www.npmjs.com/package/tls-keygen).
-* Generate a configuration file using `authserver config create`
+* Generate a configuration file using `authserver config create > authserver.yml`
 * Update the config file with your specific settings.
 * Bootstrap the system using `authserver bootstrap`.
 This will create the admin password for your system and display it.
 Please make a note of it -- you'll only see it once.
 * Start the service and admin UI using `authserver start`